showwin/speedtest-go/README.md

 $ brew upgrade speedtest
 ```

-#### Other Platform (Linux, Windows, etc.)
+#### Other Platforms (Linux, Windows, etc.)

-Please download compatible package from [Releases](https://github.com/showwin/speedtest-go/releases).
+Please download the compatible package from [Releases](https://github.com/showwin/speedtest-go/releases).
-If there are no compatible package you want, please let me know on [issue](https://github.com/showwin/speedtest-go/issues).
+If there are no compatible packages you want, please let me know on [Issue Tracker](https://github.com/showwin/speedtest-go/issues).

 ### Usage